ermongroup/cs228-notes/representation/undirected/index.md

 It is often useful to view MRFs in a way where factors and variables are explicit and separate in the representation.
 A factor graph is one such way to do this.
 A factor graph is a bipartite graph where one group is the variables in the distribution being modeled, and the other group is the factors defined on these variables.
 Edges go between factors and variables that those factors depend on.

-{% maincolumn 'assets/img/factor-graph.png' 'Example of a factor graph with three variables and four factors.' %}
+{% include maincolumn_img.html url='assets/img/factor-graph.png' description='Example of a factor graph with three variables and four factors.' %}

 This view allows us to more readily see the factor dependencies between variables, and later we'll see it allows us to compute some probability distributions more easily.